Ssshiponu/donut/README.md

 - open the terminal where you have cloned the repo

-- run this commend `gcc  to compile the code
+- run this commend `gcc donut.c -lm`  to compile the code

+- run `./a.out1` to run the compiled code